-The good news is that tons of caffeine-free herbal teas that offer naturally energizing compounds that may help improve your focus and alertness.
+The good news is that tons of types of herbal tea for energy without caffeine that offer naturally energizing compounds that may help improve your focus and alertness.
 “Herbs work to support your energy levels by providing nourishment where your body needs it most,” says Charley Berdat-Aaeryamo, an herbalist and tea expert.
 "Herbs are made up of antioxidant-rich phytochemicals that work synergistically to have a beneficial effect on the body.
 This can include boosting our energy reserves among other things, like fighting inflammation," she adds.

-So what are the top energy-boosting herbal teas to add to your beverage rotation?
+So what are the top types of herbal tea for energy to add to your beverage rotation?
 Keep reading for a list from the experts, as well as a few of our favorite brands.

 1. Peppermint tea

 Peppermint isn’t only for the holidays—this herb may help boost alertness, according to Sharp.
 “Peppermint is a really popular tea for digestion, but it can also help improve your mood and cognitive functioning,” highlights Berdat-Aaeryamo.
 “When you make peppermint tea and smell the lovely aromas, it’s [one way] to help improve mental clarity and curb fatigue.”

 Although there are no studies on peppermint tea specifically, peppermint essential oils have been found to enhance memory and increase alertness.
 In another study, researchers found that peppermint oil capsules had a positive impact on cognitive function, with participants experiencing increased focus during cognitive testing.

 2. Ginger tea